iFi Audio ZEN DAC-Version2

 16 core = hardcore.

-Thanks to the 16 core tech, the ZEN DAC V2 is now an MQA Decoder rather than a Renderer only.
+Thanks to the 16 core tech, the ZEN DAC Version 2 is now an MQA Decoder rather than a Renderer only.

 This enables you to play back MQA audio files and streams, delivering the sound of the original master recording.
 The LED glows green or blue to indicate that the unit is decoding and playing an MQA stream or file, and denotes provenance to ensure that the sound is identical to that of the source material.
 It glows blue to indicate it is playing an MQA Studio file, which has either been approved in the studio by the artist/producer or has been verified by the copyright owner.